Opioid Detox: Everything You Need to Know

 Why Is Opioid Addiction so Hard to Overcome?

 An opioid is a component that naturally occurs in opium poppy plants.
 There are various ways this component affects the brain, including blocking pain signals between the body and the brain.
 This is why the component is extracted to create mild painkillers.

 Some people also experience a feeling of relaxation or a “high” after taking these painkillers, which makes them addictive.
 As a result, a lot of people start abusing these drugs and take them in higher than recommended doses.
 This is how street drugs like heroin became common.
 In moderation, opium can be very useful.
 However, it becomes harmful when people start abusing it.
 And considering the kind of effect it has on one’s brain, it is not difficult to see why it has become so easy to abuse the substance.

-In most cases, if you’re struggling with opioid addiction, your healthcare provider will prescribe methadone for the treatment of opioid addiction.
+In most cases, if you’re struggling with opioid addiction and drug abuse, your healthcare provider will prescribe methadone for the treatment of opioid addiction.
 If you are not aware of what methadone is, think of it as what insulin is to diabetes or what aspirin is to headaches.
 Read on to learn everything you need to know about this treatment and how it can help you do a complete opioid detox.

 What Is Methadone Treatment and How Does It Work?

 Methadone is the oldest and most widely available treatment for opioid addiction.
 The earliest records of this treatment being used for the treatment of opioid addiction date back to 1947.
 However, it is highly likely that the treatment has been used for longer than that.

 In general, there aren’t any known side effects of using methadone treatment, provided that the substance is used in moderation and under expert supervision.